Hemdat Yamim: Authorship

-The book was first printed in Izmir in 1731-1732, and brought to the printing press by R' Israel Yaakov Algazi, who wrote that he found the manuscript in Safed, without naming the author.
+The book was first printed in İzmir in 1731–1732, and brought to the printing press by R' Israel Yaakov Algazi, who wrote that he found the manuscript in Safed, without naming the author.
 In his introduction to the book, he praises it and the greatness of its author, and describes how he acquired the manuscript.

 R' Yaakov Emden argued that the author was Nathan of Gaza.

 In 1954, the book "Taalumat Sefer" by Avraham Yaari was published, which theorized that the author was the judge Binyamin Halevi, a student of the Ari, who lived prior to Shabtai Zevi and Sabbateanism.
 In 2008, R' Shlomo Kosovski Shachor published the book "Otzar Hemdat Yamim", which further established this opinion.
 In the long introduction to one edition of the book, R' Moshe Tzuriel wrote a response to the views which argue against the book.
 Yaari, for his part, argued that the poem in Hemdat Yamim with the acrostic "Nathan of Gaza" was not part of the original body of the book.
 Gershon Scholem disagreed with this conclusion, arguing that Nathan of Gaza was indeed the author.

 Historian Meir Benayahu argued that book's author was apparently R' Israel Yaakov Algazi himself.
 Algazi was the rabbi of the Hida, and the father of R' Yom Tov Algazi, regarding whom the question of his Sabbateanism is debated to this day.

 Today, academic scholars believe that the book consists of a long compilation of excerpts, with changes of language, of books from various periods, mostly predating Sabbateanism; and that the compiler was R' Yisrael Yaakov Algazi himself.
 The proof to this is linguistic: phrasing which were changed from the original sources, which are unique to Algazi, recur many times throughout the book; and in the first printed edition of the book, in one of Algazi's notes is found the apparent admission that he himself composed the book.
 There are still some scholars who believe that some of the customs in the book, as well as the writing of the book, are to be attributed to Algazi or his helpers, or at least that their source is Sabbatean.